 It is the first and most common type of data analytics in different forms, that provides the analyst with a view of key indicators and measures in business.

 Descriptive analytics used in businesses commonly assesses historical data for finding the trends, customer patterns, areas to do improvement, etc.

 It uses data to give a correct insight into what has happened in a business and how that differs every time.

-The example of descriptive statistics or analytics is to calculate the mean, median mode, standard deviation, and similar kinds of statistical calculation on finance or sales data.
+An example of descriptive statistics or analytics is to calculate the mean, median mode, standard deviation, and similar kinds of statistical calculations on finance or sales data.